-The warranty period ENDS the SECOND APRIL 30TH following the date warranty coverage started.

-Ninety (90) consecutive days for models:

-Subject to the following:

-- When a sale is made after MARCH 31ST of a given year but before THE 1ST DAY OF DECEMBER of the same year, the warranty will start on DECEMBER 1ST following the date of sale. - 2.
+- two (2) seasons maximum for models: Elane, Olympique\, Citation\, Evereste, Elitee. - Warranty STARTS on the date of sale to the first consumer and ENDS the SECOND APRIL 30TH following the date warranty coverage started. - Ninety (90) consecutive days for the following models: Blizzard 5500-7500-9500 and Alpine subject to the following: - When a sale is made after MARCH 31ST of a given year but before THE 1ST DAY OF DECEMBER of the same year, the warranty will start on DECEMBER 1ST following the date of sale. - 2.
 When a sale is made on / or after JANUARY 2ND of a given year, the unused portion of the 90 days warranty as of MARCH 31ST, of that year will be carried over to the next season, beginning the 1ST DAY OF DECEMBER.